 Costing of Both Health Insurance Plans

 - Group Health Insurance: Most employers purchase a group health insurance plan in bulk as they provide coverage through it to every employee.
 Therefore, the cost of a group health insurance plan is low.
-Moreover, if an employee decides to get additional advantages, then its charges are deducted from his/her salary.
+Moreover, if an employee decides to get additional advantages, then the charges are deducted from his/her salary.

 - Individual Insurance: This depends on many factors.
-Some individual health insurance providers consider health levels and age of the policyholder, and some may consider location, disease, drinking, and smoking habits.
+Some individual health insurance providers consider the health levels and age of the policyholder, and some may consider location, disease, drinking, and smoking habits.

 The Final Words!

-There is no doubt that a group health insurance plan goes a long way if we address the health-related issues.
+There is no doubt that a group health insurance plan goes a long way if we address health-related issues.
 However, a group health insurance policy becomes useless as soon as you leave your job or get retired.
-In that situation, you will have to buy a health insurance policy for your family and you.
+In that situation, you will have to buy a health insurance policy for your family and yourself.
 The advantage of having an individual health insurance policy is that you can keep renewing it and get yourself and your family covered.
 So, it is up to you which insurance policy you want to have.

 Written By: PolicyBazaar - Updated: 24 June 2022